 As first chair trial counsel, Jim recently successfully defended what may be the first Rule 23(c)(4) issue class action jury trial involving state consumer fraud allegations in the country, in which the jury returned a unanimous defense verdict.
 American Fiber and Cabling LLC, v.
 BP Products North America Inc., et al., Case No. 07-2053-KHV (D. Kan.
 Sept.
 24, 2012) (unanimous jury verdict in favor of defendants).
 He was successful in another class action trial in which the jury rejected plaintiffs' $10-billion medical monitoring claim.
 Scott v.
 American Tobacco Co., 949 So.2d 1266 (La.
 Ct.
 App.
 2007).
 Jim also enjoys looking for creative and cost-effective ways to resolve class action litigation.
 Recently, he persuaded plaintiffs’ counsel to dismiss several purported class actions alleging improper food labeling, based on an analysis of the appropriate regulations and a Rule 11 letter.
 He brings a creative, strategic and common sense approach to problem solving.

 A frequent author and speaker on class action and complex litigation issues, Jim is also very involved in pro bono efforts.
-In 2006 he led a team in securing a significant civil rights victory for a class of 11,000 special needs foster and adopted children.
+He led a team in securing a significant civil rights victory for a class of 11,000 special needs foster and adopted children.
 Senior U.S. District Judge Scott O. Wright observed that the suit was among the most important cases he has addressed in his 27-year career on the bench.
-Utilizing an attorneys' fee award donated by the firm, Jim then established "Lawyers for Kids," a charitable foundation which has contributed nearly $100,000 to foster and adopted children and their parents.
-Jim also chairs the firm’s Diversity and Inclusion Committee.
+Utilizing an attorneys' fee award donated by the firm, Jim then established "Lawyers for Kids," a charitable foundation which has contributed over $100,000 to foster and adopted children and their parents.

 Missouri Lawyers Media recognized Jim as a 2012 Legal Champion for his role in the successful defense of fuel retailers in the nationwide "Hot Fuel" litigation.
 Jim's litigation expertise has also been recognized for several years in Missouri & Kansas Super Lawyers.